 There are different titles of degree that a student can obtain, such as Bachelor of Arts (BA), Bachelor of Science (BSc), Bachelor of Education (Bed), and Bachelor of Engineering (BEng).

 In most cases, a degree will take three years to complete, or less commonly, four.
 Degrees that take four years to complete tend to include a placement or work experience year.
-Degrees are able to be completed part-time, and this length varies depending on the university and contact hours etc. Whilst in Scotland, an ‘ordinary’ degree is usually a three-year full-time course, and an ‘honours’ degree is a four-year full-time course.
+Degrees are able to be completed part-time, and this length varies depending on the university and contact hours etc. While in Scotland, an ‘ordinary’ degree is usually a three-year full-time course, and an ‘honours’ degree is a four-year full-time course.

 There are hundreds of different options for students at Bachelor’s degree course level, and many subjects can be combined together, such as Film and Media, or English and Creative Writing.
 Students can check what subjects they wish to study, including the list below: